Gray-cheeked thrush: Habitat and distribution

-The grey-cheeked thrush is a long-distance migrant species with a migration on average of 300 km.
+The gray-cheeked thrush is a long-distance migrant species with a migration on average of 300 km.
 They are believed to spend their winter in the Amazon basin and will cross the Caribbean Sea and Gulf of Mexico during their spring migration.

 They are present in their breeding ground from May to August.
 They breeding range includes the northern boreal forests from Newfoundland to Alaska in North America and across the Bering Sea to Eastern Siberia associated with dense conifer and broadleaf shrub thickets.
 C. minimus remains uncommon to rare in most regions of North America but can be spotted in any wooded habitat.
 The breeding range extends north of the treeline into low Arctic willow and alder beds.
 Grey-cheeked thrushes prefer low coniferous woods, including young regenerating forests, open canopy old growth forests having a dense growth of shrubs and small conifers in the understory, and dense, stunted spruce and fir on windblown sites and near the tree line.

-The subspecies of C. minimus are also separated by their different breeding ranges: Catharus m. alicia breeds from Labrador west to Siberia, and Catharus m. minimus breeds on the island of Newfoundland and possibly adjacent portions of southern coastal Labrador.
+The subspecies of C. minimus are also separated by their different breeding ranges: C. m. aliciae breeds from Labrador west to Siberia, and C. m. minimus breeds on the island of Newfoundland and possibly adjacent portions of southern coastal Labrador.

 Behavior

 Vocalizations

-The vocalizations of the grey-cheeked thrush are the most reliable way to identify it, compared to the Bicknell's Thrush.
+The vocalizations of the gray-cheeked thrush are the most reliable way to identify it, compared to the Bicknell's Thrush.
 It has a complex song of burry flute-like notes, usually inflecting downward at the end.
 It resembles a descending spiral like the veery (Catharus fuscescens), but higher, thinner, and nasal with stuttering pauses: "ch-ch zreeew zi-zi-zreeee zizreeew".
 The flight call is a high, penetrating, nasal "queer".
 It is more likely to hear its nocturnal flight call during spring and fall migration than to observe the species on the ground.
 The nocturnal flight note a one or two note "whe-eer" dropping in pitch.